COSI-Lab/mirror/README.md

 # Building

-To build Mirror, make sure you have `git`, `docker` and `docker-compose-v2` installed.
+To build Mirror, make sure you have `git` and `docker` installed.
 Each module uses builder containers with the proper tools, so you don't need to install anything extra.

-Once you have docker installed, `git clone` this repository somewhere on your machine.
+Once you have docker installed, `git clone` this repository somewhere on your machine, preferably `/opt/mirror`.
 At the repository root, run `make dev`.
 This will use the development docker compose configuration and run each module with the configs located in the module's directory.

 To configure some sensitive settings for modules, you will need to create a `.env` file.
 `.env.example` includes some sane defaults for a *testing* environment.
 At the very least you should change the `WEB_DJANGO_SECRET` before deploying.
+Docker *will* get upset if you don't define everything.

-To emulate a production environment, make sure the directories `/storage` exists.
+To emulate a production environment, make sure the directories `/storage` and `/var/log/mirror` exist.
 Also, make sure to edit `mirrors.json` in `config/sync/configs/`.
+At this point you'll want to install and run certbot to get HTTPS certificates for your domain.
+You can run `make certbot` to do this on any ubuntu host.
+The production config will not work without certificates!
+We are working on addressing this.
 Run `make prod` to use the production docker compose configuration and run each module as if it was running on Mirror.

 We currently use the development configuration on our personal machines and the production configuration on a test server.
 Both are frequently tested.